FOR AGES 3 YEARS TO 18 YEARS

 These predominantly carnivorous species have their diet consisting of remains of fish, insects, mollusks, and crustaceans.
 They even have seeds of marsh plants found in ponds.

 Ever thought about why the neck of the Trionyx sinensis species of reptiles is longer than most of the other turtles you have seen?
 Well, beware!
 Because these turtles bite when troubled and their bite can be pretty aggressive, although the toxicity in their bite isn't a threat, it's better to be safe than sorry.
-Their clawed jaws and clamped legs do the damage which does not necessarily hurt humans other than draw blood, which can be cured with good first aid.
+Their clawed jaws and clamped legs do damage that does not necessarily hurt humans other than drawing blood, which can be cured with good first aid.

 If you are in for a little bit of effort from your side to get a long-term pet then you could consider having a soft-shelled turtle.
 The reason we are saying so is the number of housing facilities you would have to be ready to provide and maintain if you decide to keep the Pelodiscus sinensis as your pet companion.